Cheryl Praeger: Career

+Praeger obtained a research fellowship at ANU.
+She had her first opportunity at teaching regular classes at the University of Virginia during the semester she worked there.
+Afterwards, she returned to ANU, where she met her future husband, John Henstridge, who was studying statistics.

+She was later offered a short-term position at the University of Western Australia, which turned into a long term position.
+In 1989 she received the degree of Doctor of Science from the University of Western Australia for her work on permutation groups and algebraic graph theory.

 Her career has been largely spent in the Department of Mathematics and Statistics at the University of Western Australia.
 She was appointed full professor in 1983 and was head of the Department of Mathematics 1992–1994, inaugural dean of postgraduate research studies 1996–1998, chair Promotions and Tenure Committee 2000–2004, deputy dean of the Faculty of Engineering Computing and Mathematics 2003–2006, ARC Professorial Fellow 2007. and ARC Federation Fellow in 2009.

 Praeger has supervised over 30 graduate students and in 1997 she supervised the Honours research work of Akshay Venkatesh who went on to win a 2018 Fields Medal, commonly regarded as the highest prize in mathematics.

-During her career, Praeger has been invited to speak at many conferences, including ones in Croatia, Canada, China, USA, UK, South Korea, Singapore, Sweden, Slovakia, Serbia, Hong Kong, Morocco, Slovakia, Slovenia, France, Germany, Greece, USSR, Belgium, Iran, Italy, Pakistan, the Philippines, and Japan.
+During her career, Praeger has been invited to speak at many conferences, including ones in Croatia, Canada, China, US, UK, South Korea, Singapore, Sweden, Slovakia, Serbia, Hong Kong, Morocco, Slovakia, Slovenia, France, Germany, Greece, USSR, Belgium, Iran, Italy, Pakistan, the Philippines, and Japan.